UdayPrakash123/Digikam-Portable/README.md

 ![](Assets/img/Images_03.jpg)

-2. This Is the place where Digikam launcher attempts to store the face engine.
-This is optional as Digikam portable as it is needed only by showfoto but one can attempt to launch
+2. This Is the place where showfoto launcher attempts to store the face engine.
+This is optional as it is needed only by showfoto but one can attempt to launch and data size of 300mb will be downloaded after launching showfoto portable.

    ![](Assets/img/Images_04.jpg)

+   3. This where ShowFoto and Digikam portable executable located.
+Executable are not hosted in this fork as it is not my scope but can be downloaded from